-The Department of Mines and Petroleum is the custodian of Western Australian mine plans dating back to the late 1880s.
+The Department of Mines, Industry Regulation and Safety (DMIRS) is the custodian of Western Australian mine plans dating back to the late 1880s.
 This growing resource of more than 45,000 mine plans has been either submitted digitally as portable document format (PDF) files or scanned from paper, blue prints and transparencies.

 A mine plan typically comprises several sheets and may include: